awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

 ```

 **Example 3—Snapshot lifecycle policy that creates snapshots in a Region and copies them to an Outpost**
 The following example policy creates snapshots of volumes that are tagged with `team=dev`\.
 Snapshots are created in the same Region as the source volume\.
 Snapshots are created every `12` hours starting at `00:00` UTC, and retains a maximum of `1` snapshot\.
-The policy also copies the snapshots to Outpost `arn:aws:outposts:us-east-1:123456789012:outpost/op-1234567890abcdef0`, encrypts the copied snapshots using the default encryption key, and retains the copies for `1` month\.
+The policy also copies the snapshots to Outpost `arn:aws:outposts:us-east-1:123456789012:outpost/op-1234567890abcdef0`, encrypts the copied snapshots using the default encryption KMS key, and retains the copies for `1` month\.

 ```
 aws dlm create-lifecycle-policy --description "Copy snapshots to Outpost" --state ENABLED --execution-role-arn arn:aws:iam::12345678910:role/AWSDataLifecycleManagerDefaultRole --policy-details file://policyDetails.json